ForJournalism/fj-charting-and-visualization/README.md

 * Use events to trigger popup simple text
 * This will result in an overview viz of data, when viewed in tandem with the graph we are about to create, which will provide more detail, the two-part viz is a complete package lending insight about data

-## V. Amcharts - make basic charts in already-existing story forms - figure out ways to show data as line and/or bar chart
+## VI.
+Amcharts - make basic charts in already-existing story forms - figure out ways to show data as line and/or bar chart

 * attach inputted data to graph
 * use JS to modify attributes of graph